MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/business/set-up-windows-devices.md

     ![On the How would you like to set up page, choose Set up for an organization](../media/1b0b2dba-00bb-4a99-a729-441479220cb7.png)

-2. Aqui, escolha **Configurar para uma organização e** insira seu nome de usuário e senha para o Microsoft 365 Business Premium.
+2. Aqui, escolha **Configurar para uma organização e** insira seu nome de usuário e senha do Microsoft 365 Business Premium.

 3. Conclua a configuração do dispositivo Windows 10.